 - 1. Rotate the shaft until the keyway is "up." - 2.
 Place the key in the shaft keyway.
 The propeller will only slip on in one direction.
 Rotate the propeller so the keyway in the propeller is aligned with the keyway on the shaft.
 Once it is aligned, push the propeller onto the shaft.
 You'll hear a solid "thunk" or feel it, as the propeller is seated. - 3.
 Wedge a piece of 1" x 4" wood (A) between the propeller blade and the port side of the strut and rudder. - 4.
-Install a new nylon locknut (B) and torque the nut to maximum of 30 ft-lbs (40.7 N•m). - 5.
+Install a new nylon locknut (B) and torque the nut to maximum of 30 lb-ft (40.7 N•m). - 5.
 Install new cotter pin (C).
 Bend the retaining ends of the cotter pin in the opposite directions.
-Make sure the cotter pin is snug and does not rotate.